filinils/FrontEndSeries/docs/JavaScriptAndCss.md

 From our last session we can bring down the environment from master.
 When we add files to the app folder the gulp watch should add the script tags that is needed in index.html.

 1. Start by adding two files in "app/"(datacontext.js and view.js)
-    * Seperating integrations, such as database requests and service consumption, with view logic adds to seperation of concerns.
-We'll cover more on arcitechtural patterns when we go trought larger libraries/frameworks in later sessions.
+    * Separating integrations, such as database requests and service consumption, with view logic adds to separation of concerns.
+We'll cover more on architechtural patterns when we go trough larger libraries/frameworks in later sessions.

 2. Create the datacontext
     * Declare a function called "datacontext"
     * use "reveling module pattern" and expose a public function in datacontext